-Wastewater services are limited in El Dorado County due to its associated costs and the prevalent use of septic tank systems in a ruralagricultural setting.
-EID is the largest wastewater service provider in West Slope, serving El Dorado Hills, Cameron Park, and other smaller unincorporated areas.
-Recycled water from Deer Creek and El Dorado Hills Wastewater Treatment Plants is used for outdoor irrigation and recreation facilities such as golf courses.
-STPUD has the only wastewater facility in South Lake Tahoe.
-STPUD exports recycled water to Alpine County due to regulatory constraints for in-basin discharge.
+Wastewater services are limited in El Dorado County due to its associated costs and the prevalent use of septic tank systems in a rural-agricultural setting.
+EID is the largest wastewater service provider in West Slope, serving El Dorado Hills, Cameron Park, Diamond Spring/El Dorado and other smaller unincorporated areas.
+Recycled water from Deer Creek and El Dorado Hills Wastewater Treatment Plants is used for outdoor irrigation of residential and commercial properties, including recreation facilities such as golf courses.
+STPUD has the only wastewater facility in South Lake Tahoe and exports recycled water to Alpine County due to regulatory constraints for in-basin discharge.
 The City of Placerville provides wastewater services but no recycled water use.
 Onsite disposals (e.g., septic tank systems) are prevalent in El Dorado County and is discussed in Section 3.